TrooperZ/QuerosDiscordBot/README.md

 This bot has a lot of fun commands.
 You can manipulate images and run funny commands to do hilarious stuff.
 Check the help menu for all of them.

-### Music: Queros has a simple music feature, allowing you to play, pause, shuffle, loop, etc. The bot uses music from youtube to play.
-Currently, the bot will only get the 1st item of a playlist, but will be fixed later.
+### Music:

-Note: For loop, shuffle, and the override commands, you need Manage Server perms.
+Queros has a simple music feature, allowing you to play, pause, shuffle, loop, etc. The bot uses music from youtube to play, and it supports playlists.

 ### How to get premium?
 Message me on Discord or go on the support server and request your server to have premium status.
 You must pay me 5 dollars worth of crypto on either XMR (Monero) or ETH (Ethereum) and supply me with the server ID (Right click server icon, copy id) and payment proof.
 I will enable premium on your server within 1-5 days.